kgullikson88/Telluric-Fitter/docs/Tutorial.rst

 TelFit Tutorial
 ================

-There are a few usage examples in ~/.Telfit/examples.
+After installation, there should a few usage examples in ~/.TelFit/examples.
 We go into a bit more detail on what the examples are doing here.

 .. toctree::
    :maxdepth: 1